mwiencek/lastfm-listenbrainz-sync/README.md

 ## Fetching/submitting scrobbles

-Scrobbles have to fetched from Last.fm first.
+Scrobbles have to be fetched from Last.fm first.
 If you're running this for the first time, it'll take a while, since it only fetches about one day per second.

 ```sh
 ./fetch_scrobbles.py